 Why the pink triangle?

 The pink triangle is a widely-recognized symbol of gay pride and liberation, but its origins are in oppression.
 Homosexuals were among those persecuted in Nazi Germany; they were arrested, placed in concentration camps, and targeted for extermination.
 Just as Jews were forced to wear a yellow Star of David, homosexuals were identified by pink triangles.
 A quarter of a million died in places like Dachau.
 Even liberation by the Allied armies did not always bring freedom; often, gay prisoners were forced by the Allied powers to serve out their sentences in prison.

 Today the pink triangle serves as a reminder of that suffering; a symbol of struggle, remembrance, and pride.

 EQUAL! dates back to the early 1980’s when a group of employees at AT&T met to discuss workplace issues for gays and lesbians.
 EQUAL! was created in 1996 when Lucent Technologies was formed from AT&T, and continues in Nokia since the acquisition of Alcatel-Lucent in 2016.

 Where do I get the magnet?

-Contact your local chapter (Nokia employees only) or visit our shopping page.
+Contact your local chapter (Nokia employees only) or get in touch to get a quote.